mikahama/uralicNLP/CONTRIBUTING.md

 ## Adding new languages

 If you have your FSTs and CGs distributed on GitHub with documented build scripts, I can add them to our nightly build system and they will be updated automatically.
-Just send me an email to mika.hamalainen@helsinki.fi
+Just send me an email to mika.hamalainen@metropolia.fi

 If your files are not available on GitHub, compile them and name them accordingly to Giellatekno naming conventions.